chirpxiv/chirpxiv/README.md

 - **Game Engines:** Godot, Love2D

 ### My Projects:
-- **Ktisis:** A collection of FFXIV projects focused on dissecting the game's internals.
+- **Ktisis:** A collection of projects focused on FFXIV modding and datamining.
+   - GPose+
    - Datamining Toolkit
-   - GPose+
 - **Bottingway:** A specialised Discord bot for FFXIV communities.
 - **Intercept:** A puzzle-based PvP game for programmers.